 - The entrepreneurs: startups and the supporting accelerator/incubators

 - Risk capital and investors

 2 Types of Impact of an Entrepreneurial Ecosystem Program:

-Amir has taken this model and implemented thriving innovation ecosystems for clients such as large multi-national corporations, universities, and governments.
-This helps them link their entrepreneurial spread world-wide.
+Amir has taken this model and implemented thriving innovation ecosystems for clients like large multinational corporations, universities, and governments.
+This helps them link their entrepreneurial spread worldwide.
 It also helps develop the organization's culture and supportive environment: "it's like implementing a startup mentality in-house," he says.
 The necessary ingredients are critical mass, momentum, and focus on achieving economic development, not innovation for innovation's sake.
-And most importantly for Australia, it is essential to seek international connectivity.
-Being part of the global conversation about your area of R&D is crucial."
+And most importantly for Australia, it is essential to seek international connectivity, and being part of the global conversation about your area of R&D is crucial."

 From Amir's experience, innovation and culture go hand in hand: "Everyone talks about innovation and entrepreneurship and things being done in large organizations, but a large organization is a big ship.
 You need a lot of power to change direction.
 It has a lot to do with organizational culture, and it's a real effort trying to change them, but you have to start somewhere."
 And to do so, you need to make sure that there are two right people in the organization.